Muazu Africa — Infrastructure to Stop Rural Value Leakage

 White Paper

-Beyond Value Extraction: A Framework for Rural Prosperity
+Beyond Value Extraction: A Framework for Measuring Rural Prosperity in Resource-Rich Economies

 Read Full Paper →

-Participatory Model for Inclusive Legislations of Social Enterprises
+Participatory Model for Inclusive Legislation of Social Enterprises in Nigeria

 Download PDF →